UCL-ARC/mkdocs-dsh-docs/docs/2-Cluster_Computing.md

 By running the programs on the computers in a cluster, researchers can use many powerful computers at once, without locking up their own one.

-## What is the Data Safe Haven high-performance computing (DSH HPC) cluster?
+## What is the Data Safe Haven High-Performance Computing (DSH HPC) Cluster?

-The DSH HPC is a cluster that is isolated from the university network and the internet for security purposes.
+The DSH HPC Cluster is a cluster that is isolated from the university network and the internet for security purposes.
 These restrictions allow our users to use the cluster to analyse data containing sensitive information in a secure environment.

-## How do I use the DSH HPC cluster?
+## How do I use the DSH HPC Cluster?

 Most people use something like the following workflow:

  - Connect to DSH Desktop through the Applications & Data Portal: <https://accessgateway.idhs.ucl.ac.uk/>
- - Connect to the DSH HPC cluster's "login nodes" using SSH ("ssh client").
+ - Connect to the DSH HPC Cluster's "login nodes" using SSH ("ssh client")
- - Copy necessary data to your personal home space in the DSH HPC cluster from your existing DSH share or DSH Desktop environment using WinSCP ("scp client")
+ - Copy necessary data to your personal home space in the DSH HPC Cluster from your existing DSH share or DSH Desktop environment using WinSCP ("scp client")
-   - *Note that data can only be copied to the DSH HPC cluster if it is already inside the DSH environment.*
+   - *Note that data can only be copied to the DSH HPC Cluster if it is already inside the DSH environment.*
      - *If the data is outside of the DSH, then it must first be copied into a DSH share using the File Transfer Portal: <https://filetransfer.idhs.ucl.ac.uk/webclient/Login.xhtml>*
      - *Also note that only some DSH user accounts have privileges for transferring data into and out of the DSH.
 Your project's Information Asset Owner (IAA) or Administrator (IAA) can request these privileges for their users as needed.*
  - Create a script of commands to run programs